euroargodev/argopy/docs/user-guide/working-with-argo-data/visualisation.rst

 Use predefined Argo Colors
 ==========================
-The :class:`argopy.plot.scatter_map` function uses the :class:`argopy.plot.ArgoColors` utility class to better resolve discrete colormaps of known variables.
+The :class:`argopy.plot.scatter_map` function uses the :class:`ArgoColors` utility class to better resolve discrete colormaps of known variables.
 The colormap is automatically guessed using the ``hue`` argument.
 Here are some examples.

 .. tabs::